Kdyby/Console/docs/en/index.md

 	url: http://www.kdyby.org
 ```

 The `url` key specifies reference url that allows you to generate urls using Nette `UI\Presenter` in CLI (which is not possible otherwise).
+Another useful key is `commands` where you can register new commands.
+Look at the [Extending](https://github.com/Kdyby/Console/blob/master/docs/en/index.md#extending) part.

 Writing commands